mas-bandwidth/yojimbo/README.md

 It's designed around the networking requirements of competitive multiplayer games like first person shooters.

+Generally speaking, if you have a custom game engine written in C++ and you want to network your game, Yojimbo is a good choice.

 ![image](https://github.com/mas-bandwidth/yojimbo/assets/696656/098935f2-ba2b-4540-8d7f-474acc7f2cd8)

 It has the following features: